RoryChenXY/DataRepExp_public/README.md

 Development Notes and how to make modifications for your purposes: [Notes](/notes)

-The software and associated documentation are open source (MIT License), but we ask that you kindly acknowledge our work.
+The application and associated documentation are open source (MIT License), but we ask that you kindly acknowledge our work.